 Finding the right treatment options for chronic health conditions — like migraines, fibromyalgia, post-traumatic stress disorder, and bipolar depression — can be increasingly difficult and frustrating.
 Multiple medications and therapies often must be tried to determine the right course of treatment, with no guarantees for success.
-Dr. Douglas Kornreich offers Ketamine infusion therapy for numerous chronic medical conditions at his Ketamine Infusion Therapy practice, KetaMed Health & Wellness in Rye Brook, New York.
+Dr. Douglas Kornreich offers Ketamine infusion therapy for numerous chronic medical conditions at his Ketamine Infusion Therapy practice, KetaMed Health & Wellness in Bedford Hills, New York.
 To learn how this effective treatment can address your chronic medical or mental health condition, contact Dr. Kornreich’s office today or schedule your appointment online.

 What is Ketamine?